MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 After completing this lab, you will be able to:

--	Use ASP.NET Core static files including HTML files, image files and CSS files
+-	Use ASP.NET Core static files including HTML files, image files and CSS files.
--	Create and use a custom Middleware, and use its context information
+-	Create and use a custom Middleware, and use its context information.
--	Create and use services with ASP.NET Core built-in Dependency Injection
+-	Create and use services with ASP.NET Core built-in Dependency Injection.
--	Inject services to an ASP.NET Core MVC controller
+-	Inject a service to an ASP.NET Core MVC controller.

 #### Lab Setup